The 7 Best Sales Books Of All Time – 2022

 1. Best Overall: SPIN Selling by Neil Rackham

-What is the Book About?
+What’s it about?
 SPIN Selling is a framework for sales conversations, it is especially useful for selling higher-priced products and services.
 Neil Rackham conducted research that found the most effective salespeople ask four specific types of questions.
 SPIN is an acronym for these questions: Situation, Problem, Implication and Need-payoff.

 If you search for the best sales book ever, then you’ll find SPIN Selling.
 It’s recommended on list after list, by expert after expert.
 And it’s not because of some short-term business fad—this book was first published over 35 years ago!